John Charles Robertson (army officer): Early life

 John Charles Robertson was born on 28 October 1894 in Geelong, Victoria.
 He was the first child of George Robertson and Jessie Neilson and had two younger brothers (one of whom died young) and a sister.
 Robertson received his primary and secondary education in Geelong including at the Geelong College.

-A number of militia-style units existed across Victoria before World War 1.
+A number of militia-style units existed across Victoria before the First World War.
 The Geelong Rifle Corp, formed in 1855 and also known as the 'Geelong unit', maintained volunteer and militia garrison artillery units, two companies of senior cadets, four companies of school cadets, and a squadron of Light Horse.

 Compulsory military training was instituted in 1911 for all boys born in 1894, unless they had been given an exemption.
 In 1911, the Geelong unit was reformed as the 70th Infantry Regiment with headquarters at Ballarat.

 According to his personal Record of Service Book, Robertson registered in the Senior Cadet Service on 31 January 1911.
-On 12 December 1911, John was promoted to the rank of Sergeant in training area 69B.
+On 12 December 1911, Robertson was promoted to the rank of sergeant in training area 69B.
 Four months later, on 24 April 1912, he undertook an examination for entry into the Citizen Military Force.
 After completing his secondary education at the end of 1912, Robertson worked for Hawkes Bros, Hardware and General Merchants in Geelong.
-In 1915 he joined his father George Robertson in his late grandfather’s firm, re-named John Robertson and Sons Pty Ltd.
+In 1915 he joined his father George Robertson in his late grandfather's firm, re-named John Robertson and Sons Pty Ltd.

-Robertson's Record of Service Book shows that he was promoted to Sergeant in the 70th Infantry Regiment on 12 February 1913, then to Colour-Sergeant on 18 August 1913.
-On 14 May 1914, Robertson received a letter notifying him that he had been recommended for appointment as a Commissioned Officer in the 70th Infantry Regiment.
-Robertson was formally appointed to the rank of Lieutenant on 16 May 1914 as ‘an Officer of the Military Forces of the Commonwealth’.
+Robertson's Record of Service Book shows that he was promoted to sergeant in the 70th Infantry Regiment on 12 February 1913, then to colour-sergeant on 18 August 1913.
+On 14 May 1914, Robertson received a letter notifying him that he had been recommended for appointment as a commissioned officer in the 70th Infantry Regiment.
+Robertson was formally appointed to the rank of lieutenant on 16 May 1914 as ‘an Officer of the Military Forces of the Commonwealth’.